oemof/tespy/docs/analyses/exergy.rst

 Plotting
 ^^^^^^^^
 To use the plotly library, you'll need to install it first.
 Please check the respective documentation on plotly's documentation.
-Generating a Grassmann diagram is then easily done:
+Generating a sankey diagram is then easily done:

 .. code-block:: python